Persecution of Christians: Sassanian Empire

 Yazdegerd II had ordered all his subjects to embrace Mazdeism in an attempt to unite his empire ideologically.
 The Caucasus rebelled to defend Christianity which had become integrated in their local culture, with Armenian aristocrats turning to the Romans for help.
 The rebels were however defeated in a battle on the Avarayr Plain.
 Yeghishe in his The History of Vardan and the Armenian War, pays a tribute to the battles waged to defend Christianity.
-Another revolt was waged from 481–483 which was suppressed.
+Another revolt was waged from 481 to 483 which was suppressed.
 However, the Armenians succeeded in gaining freedom of religion among other improvements.

 Accounts of executions for apostasy of Zoroastrians who converted to Christianity during Sasanian rule proliferated from the fifth to early seventh century, and continued to be produced even after collapse of Sasanians.
 The punishment of apostates increased under Yazdegerd I and continued under successive kings.
 It was normative for apostates who were brought to the notice of authorities to be executed, although the prosecution of apostasy depended on political circumstances and Zoroastrian jurisprudence.
 Per Richard E. Payne, the executions were meant to create a mutually recognised boundary between interactions of the people of the two religions and preventing one religion challenging another's viability.
 Although the violence on Christians was selective and especially carried out on elites, it served to keep Christian communities in a subordinate and yet viable position in relation to Zoroastrianism.
 Christians were allowed to build religious buildings and serve in the government as long as they did not expand their institutions and population at the expense of Zoroastrianism.

 Khosrow I was generally regarded as tolerant of Christians and interested in the philosophical and theological disputes during his reign.
-Sebeos claimed he had converted to Christianity on his deathbed.
-John of Ephesus describes an Armenian revolt where he claims that Khusrow had attempted to impose Zoroastrianism in Armenia.
+Sebeos says he had converted to Christianity on his deathbed.
+John of Ephesus describes an Armenian revolt where he says that Khusrow had attempted to impose Zoroastrianism in Armenia.
 The account, however, is very similar to the one of Armenian revolt of 451.
 In addition, Sebeos does not mention any religious persecution in his account of the revolt of 571.
 A story about Hormizd IV's tolerance is preserved by the historian al-Tabari.
 Upon being asked why he tolerated Christians, he replied, "Just as our royal throne cannot stand upon its front legs without its two back ones, our kingdom cannot stand or endure firmly if we cause the Christians and adherents of other faiths, who differ in belief from ourselves, to become hostile to us."